 How To Host a Virtual Event: 8 Actionable Tips

-Even before the global pandemic, many event organisers and companies have hosted online events in many different ways.
+Even before the global pandemic, many event organisers and companies hosted online events in many different ways.

 However, it’s no secret that the COVID-19 pandemic has indeed accelerated the adoption of virtual events all over the world.